wnelis/micropython-utils/README.md

 wait until the next timer will expire.

 # delay_ms
-Module delay_ms implements the software equivalent of a retriggerable monostable or a watchdog timer.
-It is extended with methods repeat() and restart().
-The former allows for scheduling a task (coroutine) at regular intervals.
+Module delay_ms is an extension to a module with the same name, which can be found at https://github.com/peterhinch/micropython-async/blob/master/v3/primitives/delay_ms.py

-The original sourrce of this module is at URL https://github.com/peterhinch/micropython-async/blob/master/v3/primitives/delay_ms.py
+The original module delay_ms implements the software equivalent of a retriggerable monostable or a watchdog timer.
+It is extended to allow for scheduling a task at regular intervals, using method repeat().

 The envisioned way to use this functionality is shown in de pseudo code below:
 ```python